-1.148 Stabilization Services
+1.147 Stabilization Services

-"Stabilization Services" means services provided to Individuals who are experiencing a mental health crisis.
+"Stabilization Services" means services provided to Individuals who are experiencing a mental health or substance use crisis.
 These services are provided in the person's home, or another home-like setting, or a setting which provides safety for the individual and the Mental Health Professional.
-Stabilization Services may be provided prior to an Intake Evaluation for mental health services.
+Stabilization Services may be provided prior to an Intake Evaluation for behavioral health services.

-1.149 Sub-Acute Withdrawal Management (Detoxification)
+1.148 Sub-Acute Withdrawal Management (Detoxification)

-"Sub-Acute Withdrawal Management (Detoxification)" means detoxification services provided to an Individual to assist in the withdrawal from a psychoactive substance in a safe and effective manner.
-Sub-Acute is nonmedical detoxification or patient self-administration of withdrawal medications ordered by a physician, provided in a home-like environment.
+"Sub-Acute Withdrawal Management (Detoxification)" means services provided to an Individual to assist in the withdrawal from a psychoactive substance in a safe and effective manner.
+Sub-Acute is nonmedical detoxification/withdrawal management or patient self-administration of withdrawal medications ordered by a physician, provided in a home-like environment.

-1.150 Subcontract
+1.149 Subcontract